verifiedtomic/pdq-deploy/README.md

 Microsoft Deployment Toolkit is enables you to deploy default and custom Windows images over network and PXE boot.
 MDT is a standalone feature that can be enabled on Windows Server machine or [installed on any Windows 10](https://www.microsoft.com/en-us/download/details.aspx?id=54259) machine that will act as deployment server.

-I suggest reading [MDT documentation](https://docs.microsoft.com/en-us/mem/configmgr/mdt/?redirectedfrom=MSDN) before configurin MDT in your environment.
+I suggest reading [MDT documentation](https://docs.microsoft.com/en-us/mem/configmgr/mdt/?redirectedfrom=MSDN) before configuring MDT in your environment.

 In this repository's folder you'll find three most important files for unattanded Windows installation:
 - Bootstrap.ini